 On a prosecution for some other offence where, in giving evidence, the person makes a statement inconsistent with the statement made in response to a requirement imposed by a UWO.

-If the enforcement authority considers that investigatory or enforcement proceedings could be appropriately taken by another agency, they need to be satisfied that there is a legal basis for sharing the information/evidence.
-It is also important to note that they are only passing the information/evidence to the other agency for them to take their own independent operational decision to pursue appropriate investigations or proceedings.
-The enforcement agency is not tasking the other agency.
+If the enforcement authority considers that investigatory or enforcement proceedings could be appropriately taken by another agency or supervisory body, they need to be satisfied that there is a legal basis for sharing the information or evidence.
+It is also important to note that they are only passing the information or evidence to the other agency or supervisory body for them to take their own independent operational decision to pursue appropriate investigations or proceedings.
+The enforcement agency is not tasking the other agency or supervisory body.

 The enforcement authority may take copies of any documents produced by the respondent in response to the requirements of an order.
 Such documents (which may be originals) may be retained for as long as it is necessary to retain them in connection with an investigation of the type specified in section 341.
 Documents may also be retained if the enforcement authority has reasonable grounds to believe that they may need to be produced for the purposes of any legal proceedings (and would otherwise be unavailable).
 In such circumstances, they may be retained until the proceedings are concluded.